 How to make connections with Trusts and Foundations through phone calls

-As a post-redundancy David Brent is chastised for ‘not calling ahead’ before popping into the office for a catch up with his business besties, we trust fundraisers should ALWAYS be looking for an excuse to make connections with trusts and foundations before writing.
+As a post-redundancy David Brent is chastised for ‘not calling ahead’ before popping into the office for a catch up with his business besties, we trust fundraisers should ALWAYS be looking for an excuse to make a connection with a potential funder before writing.

 I would advise approaching every new potential trust funder with the mindset that you will be making contact if possible.